MikeHopley/ftl-ships-strategy/index.md

 On Hard mode specifically, enemy targeting can be manipulated to reduce the chance that your weapons or cloaking get hit.

-Run the weapons crew to sensors to watch weapons charge.
+Run the weapons crew to sensors to watch weapons charge; they take 2.5 seconds to get there.
 Depower your Glaive when the charge bar is full, then repower when the charge bar resets.
 This [drastically reduces](https://www.reddit.com/r/ftlgame/comments/7q5ko0/optimal_strategy_for_early_game_stealth_b_runs/) the chance of weapons being targeted, from 31.5% to 6.5%.

-It takes 2.5 seconds to run to sensors.
-In cases where exact timing might matter, consider walking your engines Zoltan around the ship for timing the sensors dash (for example, against a beam drone, or even a manned Heavy Laser).
-Standard crew movement speed is 2.2 tiles per second.
+Consider walking your engines Zoltan around the ship for timing the sensors dash.
+This can matter more than you might expect.
+For example, against an unmanned Heavy Laser and Small Bomb, perfect timing will let your Glaive finish firing before the Bomb detonates.

 Note that you can’t use the sensors trick in a nebula!
 This is another reason to avoid them.
 Also consider that a drone hit into sensors effectively makes enemy weapons more dangerous.

+Without sensor information, it’s possible to time at least some enemy weapons purely with crew movement and weapon animation.
+You’ll need the Glaive offline a few frames longer, but you can man weapons the whole time.
+The manning bonus also speeds up weapon *drain*, so move the weapons crew while it’s offline.

 Venting below 50% oxygen makes enemies less likely to target cloaking.
-It also reduces the chance of weapons being targeted to 14.8%, but that’s only relevant if you can’t use the sensors trick.
+It also reduces the chance of weapons being targeted to 14.8%, but that’s only relevant if you can’t toggle the weapons power.
 Venting also has some risks, for example if your O2 gets hacked.

 For that reason, vent precisely.
 Before jumping, drop O2 to 75%.
 Then vent the 4 empty rooms in the top part of the ship, with O2 off.
 This gets you under 50% O2 in ~6 seconds, or ~3 seconds if you also vent the airlock below engines.
 You can then decide whether to vent at the start of a battle.